-- H. Health Regulations: The single-family dwelling unit must meet the requirements of the Board of Health with jurisdiction in the City and/or those of other authorities before being issued zoning permits.
+- Health Regulations: The single-family dwelling unit must meet the requirements of the Board of Health with jurisdiction in the City and/or those of other authorities before being issued zoning permits.
 (Ord.
 2006-3733.
-Passed 12-18-06.) - I. Accessory Uses or Structures: - 1.
-Location: All accessory uses or structures shall be located even with or behind the front of the principal structure within any side or rear yard, no closer than ten (10) feet from any side or rear lot line. - 2.
-Permitted Area: The total area of all accessory uses or structures shall not exceed 15% of the gross lot area, except for swimming pools which shall be exempt from these area regulations. - 3.
-The maximum permitted size of an accessory building that is accessory to a residential use shall be determined by the provisions outlined in Section 1221.05, Building Development Standards, of this Code.
-(Ord.
-2008-3884.
-Passed 1-5-09.) - J. Open/Play Area: For each five (5) lots or portion thereof, there shall be provided an open green space or park/recreation area of not less than 1,500 square feet in size.
+Passed 12-18-06.) - I. Open/Play Area: For each five (5) lots or portion thereof, there shall be provided an open green space or park/recreation area of not less than 1,500 square feet in size.
 Recreational and/or play equipment shall be provided pursuant to a proposal submitted by the developer and shall be subject to the approval of the Director of Planning.
 Examples include, but are not limited to, park benches, picnic tables, play sets, basketball and tennis courts.
 Such area shall be maintained in perpetuity by the owner of the lot of record.
 Landscaping, screening, required setback areas, and parking areas shall not be included in the calculation of the open/play area.
 (Ord.
 2006-3733.
-Passed 12-18-06.)
+Passed 12-18-06; Ord.
+2015-4228.
+Passed 5-18-15.)